 Stop for Lunch in Morretes & See Antonina

 Besides the station in Curitiba, there are three train stations en route: the Marumbi State Park, the town of Morretes, and Paranagua on the coast.
 The full length of the route takes about 3 hours.
 You can stop in Morretes for a delicious “barreado” (tender beef stew with rice and served with fruit) lunch at a sunny riverside patio table.
 Built-in the 18th century, Morretes is located next to the River Nhundiaquara and is ringed by lush mountains.

 Next, see the colonial Port of Antonina, 15 km from Morretes.
 Take a short bus ride or private transfer.
 You can walk along the promenade, check out the Matriz Church, and stroll along the colorful historical plaza with centuries-old buildings and cobblestone streets.
 Then return to Curitiba by train, the most exciting part!
 The total tour takes about 8 hours and includes all transfers, train tickets, guides, entrance fees, and lunch.

 Opt to Spend More Time in Morretes

-If you want to spend more time in the area, we recommend a leisurely bicycle tour in Morretes, and a night spent at a pousada (bed and breakfast) in town.
-You can also take a half-day or full day boat trip to Ilha do Mel (Honey Island), which includes a boat ride to the island, and a walking tour to the lighthouse.
+If you want to spend more time in the area, we recommend a leisurely bicycle tour in Morretes.
+Then spend a night at a pousada (bed and breakfast) in town.
+You can also take a half-day or full-day boat trip to Ilha do Mel (Honey Island), which includes a boat ride to the island, and a walking tour to the lighthouse.
 There is also the Encantadas Cave and beaches to explore.
 There are some guesthouses here if you want to spend the night as well.
 Check out this great video about the train ride: